mynodebtc/mynode_docs/docs/troubleshooting/electrum-connection-error.md

 ## Verify Electrum Server is Running

-Verify Electrum status icon on the myNode home screen is green and the status is Running.
+Verify Electrum status icon on the MyNode home screen is green and the status is Running.
 On the status page, verify that there are no obvious errors in the Electrum Server log.

 ## Clear Electrum Wallet Certificates